 - Planning for the transfer of assets.
 While a will can allow you to transfer assets through probate, you may wish to explore the use of joint accounts or trusts in case you are concerned any family members will contest your will.
 If you have a partner you are not married to, you may also need to address estate tax issues.

-These are just a few of the key things which need to be considered in the creation of an estate plan for LGBT individuals.
+These are just a few of the key things which need to be considered in the creation of an estate plan for LGBTQ individuals.

-How Can a Maryland LGBT Estate Planning Lawyer Help Me?
+How Can a Maryland LGBTQ Estate Planning Lawyer Help Me?

 SinclairProsser Law has a long track record of providing help to gay individuals, lesbians, bisexual individuals, and people who are transgender.
 If you live in Annapolis, Bowie, Millersville, Waldorf and surrounding areas in Maryland and you want to make plans to protect your family and to ensure your own future is secure even in the face of tragedy, contact us online or give us a call at 410-573-4818 or 301-970-8080.